Propagation of Wave Packets Close to Conical Intersections: Passing through the gap region

 \section{Passing through the gap region}

-Now, we focus on the behavior within the region $\lbrace \lvert w \lvert \, \leqslant \delta \rbrace$.
-According to our assumptions, we know that classical trajectories reach $\Sigma$ in this area, entering in it at time $t^{\flat} - \delta$ and leaving it at time $t^{\flat} + \delta$.
-In this section, we prove the main theorem (Theorem~\ref{theo:outgoingWP}), which provides an approximation of \( \psi^{\varepsilon} \), the solution of Equation~\eqref{equation}, after passing close to the crossing set.
+Now, we focus on the behavior between the time $t^{\flat} - \delta$ and $t^{\flat} + \delta$.
+According to our assumptions, we know that classical trajectories reach $\Sigma_{\text{nd}}$ during this time interval.
+In this section, we prove the main theorem (Theorem~\ref{theo:main}), which provides an approximation of the solution \( \psi^{\varepsilon} \) of Equation~\eqref{equation}, when $\varepsilon \to 0$, after passing close to the crossing set.